dcrankshaw/datascience-sp14/lab3/refine-and-eda.md

 But, how do we use the tool to clean this up?
 There are a number of ways to clean text data in OpenRefine.
 We'll cover two common ways.

-If you make a mistake, don't worry, OpenRefine keeps a full history of everything you've done - you can always go back and undo changes that were wrong!
+*If you make a mistake, don't worry, OpenRefine keeps a full history of everything you've done - you can always go back and undo changes that were wrong.*

 ### Direct Editing in Facet
 For common one-off cases, as in the case of typos or case mismatch issues like the one we saw above, we can just edit those values directly.
 Click "Edit" next to "Mass Movement Wet" on the left side - we want to assign this to the more common case "Mass movement wet".
 In this case, simply changing the string suffices.
 Look at the count of "Mass movement wet" in the type facet - it's gone up!
 This is because the values have now been merged.

 ### Cluster Editing
 This kind of manual editing can get pretty tedious, even if you're updating hundreds of rows at once.
 Also, it introduces the possibility for human error - what if "Mass movement wet" had been written "Bass movement wet" - we likely never would have caught this.

 Luckily, OpenRefine offers a feature to address this called "Clustering" - click the "Cluster" button above the Type facet to start this feature.
+If cluster doesn't show anything, try again after clicking "reset" on the

 It automatically caught two additional duplicates in this column, and if you select all the proposals and click "Merge Selected and Close", the transformations will happen for you automatically.